Early Warning Signs of Gum Disease

 Adult teeth are not meant to be loose and if they are, it could be a warning sign that gum disease has formed.
 If and when the adult teeth begin to separate, it may mean that gum disease is causing this.
 Gum disease causes the teeth to shift because parts of the gums are unhealthy.
 These unhealthy parts will make the teeth shift towards healthier parts because they need healthy gums in order to thrive.

 While it’s hard to believe that bad breath can correlate with the gums, it is true.
-If the gums are infected with a disease, it will most likely affect the way the mouth smells as a whole.
+If the gums are infected with a disease, it will most likely affect the way the whole mouth smells.
 If a disease is present anywhere in the mouth (like in the gums), then it will cause the entire mouth to smell unpleasant.
 Diseases are not healthy, and when they thrive in moist places such as the mouth and gums, they tend to maintain that unhealthiness causing a distinct odor to occur.

 Gum diseases can be harmful to one’s oral health because a lot of them go unnoticed.
 Being aware of what the main warning signs are will only be beneficial because people can then pay close attention to their gums and look for any red flags.
 If a warning sign does appear, then visiting the dentist should be next on their agenda.